After latest win, Washington can turn its full attention to a date with No. 2 Kansas

 The team is practicing at 8 a.m. on Monday, leaving campus at 11 a.m. and catching a 1 p.m. flight to Kansas City.

-“I’ve watched a couple games of theirs this year,” Huskies guard David Crisp said.
+“I’ve watched a couple games of theirs this year,” Crisp said.
 “I’m looking forward to it.”

 Crisp, a Tacoma native, finished with a game-high 24 points on Sunday.
 He provided some insight into his performance but the more pressing issue was UW’s expedition on the road.